Garden Bees

 Native Landscape Designer & Author

 If you've ever looked at your yard and thought, “I know it could be something more, I just don't know how to get it there,” then Garden Bees was designed for you.
+Borrowed from the concept of “quilting bees,” a colonial American tradition to help your neighbor, build community, learn new skills, and sew your own quilts, this Garden Bees Course will help you build community, learn new ecolandscaping concepts, and install your own native plant garden by working together.

 Program Details